 a visa petition or labor certification that was filed between January 14, 1998 and April 30, 2001 AND you can also prove that you were physically present in the U.S. on December 21, 2000.

-Any such visa petition or labor certification must have either been approved or been "approvable when filed.”
-Approvable when filed means, in general, that the petition was valid, not fraudulent, and the relevant relationship actually existed when the petition was filed.
+Any such visa petition or labor certification must have either been approved or been "approvable when filed," which means that the petition was valid, not fraudulent, and the relevant relationship actually existed when the petition was filed.

 USCIS will usually approve the I-130 petition if there is enough evidence to show that the petitioner is a U.S. citizen or LPR and the alien beneficiary has a relationship with the petitioner that makes him or her theoretically eligible for an immigrant visa.

-Once USCIS approves the I-130, the immigration judge will accept and make a decision on the Application for Adjustment of Status (Form I-485).
-When reviewing the I-485, the immigration judge may apply special rules for persons who are adjusting status in court rather than through USCIS.
+Once USCIS approves the I-130, the immigration judge will accept and make a decision on Form I-485, Application to Adjust Status or Register Permanent Residence.
+When reviewing the I-485, the immigration judge may apply special rules for people adjusting status in court rather than through USCIS.

-For example, when a person is adjusting status based on marriage, and the marriage was entered into when the undocumented immigrant was already in removal proceedings, the undocumented immigrant must give the court "clear and convincing" evidence that the marriage is real (i.e. that he or she did not get married just to get a green card).
-Normally, a person seeking a green card based on marriage simply has to show USCIS that it is more likely than not (there's a greater than 50% probability) that the marriage is real.
-“Clear and convincing" represents a higher burden of proof.
+For example, when a person is adjusting status based on marriage, and the marriage was entered into when the undocumented immigrant was already in removal proceedings, the immigrant must give the court "clear and convincing" evidence that the marriage is real (in other words, that the immigrant did not get married just to get a green card, which is marriage fraud).
+Normally, a person seeking a green card based on marriage simply has to show USCIS that it is more likely than not (there's a greater than 50% probability) that the marriage is real or bona fide.
+"Clear and convincing" represents a higher burden of proof.
 The evidence presented must outweigh (though not necessarily eliminate) the judge's doubts.

 The applicant will need to submit documents that the marriage is bona fide, as well as testify at the proceedings and undergo cross-examination by the government attorney as well as questioning by the judge.